pycroscopy/atomai/README.md

 **TODO:**

-1) Test atomstat functions for analysis of trajectories on WS2 data

-2) Add ferronet-type analysis for a single image to atomstat
+1) Add ferronet-type analysis for a single image to atomstat

-3) Add and test class for contour analysis to atomstat
+2) Add and test class for contour analysis to atomstat

-4) Add comparison between "true" coordinates and predicted coordinates to utils as a measure of model performance
+3) Add comparison between "true" coordinates and predicted coordinates to utils as a measure of model performance

-5) Add several trained models (e.g. graphene, ferroics)
+4) Add several trained models (e.g. graphene, ferroics)

-6) Add examples and notebooks
+5) Add more examples and notebooks